040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 }
 ```

 Similar to implementing the query we have to implement an interface and declare methods for the mutation.
 Mutations have to be implemented in a class implementing the interface GraphQLMutationResolver.
-In this implementation we defined for the input objects converters to convert the GraphQL imput object to domain objects that can be consumed by the service.
+In this implementation we defined for the input objects converters to convert the GraphQL input object to domain objects that can be consumed by the service.

 ```java
 @Component